sensoworks/docs/docs/edge-and-fog/fog-getting-started-guide.md

 {: .warning }

-> **WARNING**: If you have not installed the Fog gateway yet, please install it following the instructions here: [**Edge installation**](./edge-installation.md).
+> **WARNING**: If you have not installed the Fog gateway yet, please install it following the instructions here: [**Edge installation**](./edge-fog-installation.md).
 > This guide has been prepared for a local installation of the **Pure Python** version of the Fog gateway.
 > If you installed other versions of the gateway, the procedure may be slightly different.
+You will need to adapt the steps accordingly.

 ## Pre-requisites